 Cheap & Chic

-The first line to be launched was Moschino Couture, and soon after came Cheap & Chic, Donna and Uomo, Moschino Jeans, lingerie, swimwear, bags, scarves, jewelry, perfume, all of which broke with fashion clichés.
+The first line to be launched was Moschino Couture, and soon after came Cheap & Chic in 1980, Donna and Uomo in 1986, Moschino Jeans, lingerie, swimwear, bags, scarves, jewelry, perfume, all of which broke with fashion clichés.
 Publications, advertisements, and runway shows were similarly full of surprises.
 He would send pairs of knickers to actresses instead of invitations, he made his models go down the runway on their knees, he appeared in his own adverts in disguise, and created a fake Cardinal to promote his range of jeans.

 Moschino created a scent for men with a two-headed bottle, and his women’s fragrance was provided with a drinking straw.
 He published Dadaist catalogues and created every kind of provocative entertainment imaginable, saying